-For a borrower, it is fraught with the non-sufficient funds (NSF) fees.
+For a borrower, it is fraught with non-sufficient funds (NSF) fees.
 They are charged by both bank and payday lending company and very frequently the sums are very feasible.

-Debt collection process usually is carried out either by lenders themselves or by debt collection agencies.
+The debt collection process usually is carried out either by lenders themselves or by debt collection agencies.
 A borrower is likely to be notified by mail and by phone and in some cases, these attempts can be pretty aggressive.
 However, according to the Fair Debt Collections Practices Act (FDCPA), a person can stop it by sending a letter known as a cease and desist notice and, more officially, a “Cease Communication Demand Letter“.
-After a lender or an agency receives it, they are no longer authorized to bother a borrower in such way.
+After a lender or an agency receives it, they are no longer authorized to bother a borrower in such a way.

 In some states, lenders ask borrowers to sign an “Assignment of Salary and Wages”.
 This document gives a lender permission to apply for a borrower’s employer in order to get the information about the salary and also to get the loan deducted directly from the paycheck on the due day.

 In certain cases, the methods of the collection can be pretty aggressive and a lender can sue a borrower for default repayment.
 However, one shout taken into consideration that failure to repay a payday loan is not a criminal offense and lenders have no right to threaten a person with arrest or imprisonment.
 The worst-case scenario is that a person will be forced to repay the principal loan amount in the end; however, there will be no strict measures that some lenders can frighten one with.